SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 The key lines in the above are:

-* adding `docassembl.GithubFeedbackForm:embedded_review.yml` to the `include` block, and
+* adding `docassemble.GithubFeedbackForm:embedded_review.yml` to the `include` block.
+You will have to do this even if you are using `assembly_line.yml`.
 * `${ only_once_review_widget() }` in the `subquestion` attribute of a question block

-If you are adding the review widget to an existing interview, focus on just those two lines.

-The review widget will ask two questions, one is a simple "Did we help you?" with thumbs up and thumbs down options, and the second is an open text box for users to write more.
+The `only_once_review_widget` will ask two questions, one is a simple "Did we help you?" with thumbs up and thumbs down options, and the second is an open text box for users to write more.
 If they answer the first question and refresh the screen or continue through the interview, the feedback widget won't be shown again, given that the user doesn't go back past the widget's screen in the interview.

 You can change several aspects of the review widget.
 For more information, see [the API reference of `review_widget` in ALToolbox](../reference/ALToolbox/misc#review_widget).
 That is the function `only_once_review_widget` is using.